 Revocation of Recognition/Registration of a Student Organization: Notice that an organization’s standing as a registered student organization with the University is terminated for a set period of time or permanently.

 Campus Violence Prevention Program (https://www.semo.edu/ucs/violenceprevention/index.html) ‐ (573) 986‐6191

-The Campus Violence Prevention Program (located within Counseling and Disability Services in
+The Campus Violence Prevention Program (located within Center for Behavioral Health and Accessibility in

 Dearmont B1 Wing) raises awareness and promotes the primary prevention of interpersonal violence to create a safe campus environment.
 The Campus Violence Prevention Program